Abdulhamid414/alx-low_level_programming/0x02-functions_nested_loops/README.md

-ths repo contains project tsk about funtions and loops in C
+This repo comtains project tasks about functions and loops in C lang.